-^{} Also affi liated with AGNIK, LLC, USA.
+^{} Also affiliated with AGNIK, LLC, USA.

-Fourier transformation of a bounded-depth decision tree has several properties that make it an efficient one.
-More details can be found elsewhere [4, 5, 6].
+Fourier transformations of bounded-depth decision trees have several properties that makes it an efficient one.
+More details can be found elsewhere [6, 7].

 Let us also note that,

-- 1. the Fourier spectrum of a decision tree can be efficiently computed [4] and - 2. the Fourier spectrum can be directly used for constructing the tree [6].
+- 1. the Fourier spectrum of a decision tree can be efficiently computed [5] and - 2. the Fourier spectrum can be directly used for constructing the tree [7].